 Cuba's Valle de Viñales is encircled by mountains and its landscape is interspersed with dramatic rocky outcrops.
-The quality of this cultural landscape is enhanced by the vernacular architecture of its farms and villages, illustrating the cultural development of the islands of the Caribbean and of Cuba.
+The quality of this cultural landscape is enhanced by the architecture of its farms and villages, illustrating the cultural development of the islands of the Caribbean and of Cuba.

 Viñales Valley (Valle de Viñales) in the Sierra de los Organos near the western end of the island of Cuba is an outstanding karst landscape encircled by mountains and dotted with spectacular dome-like limestone outcrops (mogotes) that rise nearly 1,000 ft (300 m).
 The valley is home to an original culture, a synthesis of contributions from indigenous peoples, Spanish conquerors and African slaves who once worked the tobacco plantations.

 Colonized at the beginning of the 19th century, the valley has fertile soil and a climate conducive to the development of stock-raising and the cultivation of fodder and food crops.
 Traditional methods of agriculture have survived largely unchanged on this plain for several centuries, particularly for growing tobacco.